Russian Hackers May Have Played a Role in the Qatar Crisis

 Qatar, which hosts one of the biggest U.S. military bases in the Middle East, is in the midst of the biggest diplomatic row to hit the Gulf in years after eight Arab nations severed ties over what they say is Qatar’s support for terrorism, a claim Doha says is “baseless.”

 According to CNN, U.S. officials are increasingly concerned that Russian cyber-attack methods believed to have been used to interfere in the 2016 election are being used against American allies.
-Similar hacks and instances of the dissemination of false news articles have occurred around election time in France, Germany and elsewhere.
+Similar alleged hacks and instances of the dissemination of false news articles have occurred around election time in France, Germany and elsewhere.

 The U.S. news broadcaster says that the Qatari government reportedly said that a report by its official Qatar News Agency falsely cited the country’s leader questioning the political future of U.S. President Donald Trump and making friendly statements about Iran.